Topics Map > Policy

 Directed or Independent Study

 *Topics courses have an additional title called “Topic Title.”
 The Course and Transcript Titles are relatively generic, allowing the Topic Title to indicate the specific topic taught in any given term.
 Topic Titles are limited to 30 characters and are entered through SIS.
-See Topics Courses for more information.
+See Topics Courses below for more information.

 The course description provides a brief summary of the course content.
 The text of a course description is used in the search features of Guide, Course Search and Enroll etc. so highlighting key words or phrases are vital.